Scientists Change Our Understanding of How Anaesthesia Messes With the Brain - Slashdot

 If propofol could be put into a pill I'd take tons.
 Taking it was the most refreshing experience ever.

-Re:Propofol is great stuff (Score:4, Informative)
+Re:Propofol is great stuff (Score:5, Informative)

 I'm an anesthesiologist, and unless someone is really climbing the walls with anxiety (not, actually, all that common), I don't give benzos.
 I give a solid dose of long-acting opioids right up front, and that's it.
 The only time I've ever had Versed, I got an eight-hour gap in my memory.
 Don't remember a thing.
 Rather obvious why it became popular as a "date-rape drug".